 Warm welcome whatever the weather in your station !

-My name is Mahama Tawat and I am an Assistant Professor of Public Policy and Administration at the Higher School of Economics, Moscow.
-I am also a research associate at the Malmö Institute for Studies of Migration, Diversity and Welfare, Malmö University, Sweden.
+My name is Mahama Tawat and I am an Assistant Professor of Public Policy and Administration at the Higher School of Economics, Moscow and research associate at the Malmö Institute for Studies of Migration, Diversity and Welfare, Malmö University, Sweden.
 I was a research fellow at the European Centre for Minority Issues in Flensburg, Germany and Jagiellonian University in Krakow, Poland and a visiting scholar at the Centre for Comparative Immigration Studies of the University of California at San Diego.

 My research currently focus on two long-term projects.
-The multilevel governance of the 2015 refugee crisis by the EU and its multilateral partners (Turkey and the African Union) and the immigrant cultural policies of Nordic countries in a comparative perspective.
+The immigrant cultural policies of Nordic countries in a comparative perspective and the multilevel governance of the 2015 refugee crisis by the EU and its multilateral partners (Turkey and the African Union).
+I have also been involved in research on economic sanctions and foreign policy.

 Please, give me a shout if you are involved or interested in any of these issues.